1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='distribution'></div>

-Just like we've abstracted the process of creating functions to transform properties of objects into visual attributes, we can abstract the sorting of actress rows and positioning of nomintions into functions:
+Just like we've abstracted the process of creating functions to transform properties of objects into visual attributes, we can abstract the sorting of actress rows and positioning of nominations into functions:

 ```javascript
 var positionByNomintions = {